Interfacelab/ilab-media-tools/readme.txt

 **NOTE**: This plugin requires PHP 5.5x or higher (PHP 7.x preferred)

-= Upload to S3, Mini, Google Cloud Storage and Digital Ocean Spaces = Automatically copy media uploads to S3 (and S3 compatible services) and hosts your media directly from S3, CloudFront or any other CDN.
+= Upload to S3, Minio, Google Cloud Storage and Digital Ocean Spaces = Automatically copy media uploads to S3 (and S3 compatible services) and hosts your media directly from S3, CloudFront or any other CDN.
 Additionally, easily import your existing media library to Amazon S3 with the push of a button.